StefanScherer/docker-windows-box/wsl2/server/README.md

 ## Linux Containers

-You can run Linux Containers using WSL 2.
+You can run Linux Containers using Docker CE in WSL 2.

 Use the cmd terminal and run